-English English 181 The Structure of English (4) English 184 History of English Language (4) English 187 Selected Topics in English Linguistics (4) English 200 Selected Topics in English Linguistics (4) French French 11 French Phonetics (4) French 113 Introduction to French Linguistics (4) French 131 Junior-Senior Seminar in Linguistics (4) French 200 Selected Topics in French Linguistics (4) French 201 History of the French Language (4) French 202 Contrastive French Phonology (4) French 203 Contrastive French Morphology and Syntax (4) French 208 Stylistics (4) German German 100C German Phonetics (4) German 220 Selected Topics in German Linguistics (4) Philosophy Philosophy 135 Philosophy of Language (4) Russian Russian 200 Selected Topics in Russian Linguistics (4) Social Sciences Social Science 3 Introduction to Cognitive Linguistics (4) Social Science 50A Acquisition of Language (4) Social Science 141A Introduction to Syntax (4) Social Science 141B Intermediate Syntax (4) Social Science 141C Advanced Syntax (4) Social Science 142A Introduction to Psycholinguistics (4) Social Science 142D Project in Child Language (4) Spanish Spanish 11 Spanish Phonetics (4) Spanish 187 Selected Topics in Spanish Linguistics (4) Spanish 200 Contrastive Analysis (4) Spanish 201 History of the Spanish Language (4) Spanish 204 Recent Trends in Foreign Language Teaching (4) Spanish 205 Spanish Dialectology (4) Spanish 250A-B Romance Linguistics (4-4) Department of Philosophy Philosophy addresses itself to questions that arise insistently in every area of human experience and in every discipline within the university.
+ADDITIONAL LINGUISTICS COURSES

+NOTE: For group classification of these courses see an advisor or the Director of the Program in Linguistics before taking the course.

+ENGLISH

+English 181 The Structure of English (4)

+English 184 History of English Language (4)

+English 187 Selected Topics in English Linguistics (4)

+English 200 Selected Topics in English Linguistics (4)

+FRENCH

+French 11 French Phonetics (4)

+French 113 Introduction to French Linguistics (4)

+French 131 Junior-Senior Seminar in Linguistics (4)

+French 200 Selected Topics in French Linguistics (4)

+French 201 History of the French Language (4)

+French 202 Contrastive French Phonology (4)

+French 203 Contrastive French Morphology and Syntax (4)

+French 208 Stylistics (4)

+GERMAN

+German 100C German Phonetics (4) German 220 Selected Topics in German Linguistics (4)

+PHILOSOPHY

+Philosophy 135 Philosophy of Language (4)

+RUSSIAN

+Russian 200 Selected Topics in Russian Linguistics (4)

+SOCIAL SCIENCES

+Social Sciences 3 Introduction to Cognitive Linguistics (4)

+Social Sciences 50A Acquisition of Language (4)

+Social Sciences 141A Introduction to Syntax (4)

+Social Sciences 141B Intermediate Syntax (4)

+Social Sciences 141C Advanced Syntax (4)

+Social Sciences 141D Semantics (4)

+Social Sciences 141E Language and the Brain (4)

+Social Sciences 142A Introduction to Psycholinguistics (4)

+Social Sciences 142D Project in Child Language (4)

+SPANISH

+Spanish 11 Spanish Phonetics (4)

+Spanish 113 Introduction to Spanish Linguistics (4)

+Spanish 187 Selected Topics in Spanish Linguistics (4)

+Spanish 200 Contrastive Analysis (4)

+Spanish 201 History of the Spanish Language (4)

+Spanish 204 Recent Trends in Foreign Language Teaching (4)

+Spanish 205 Spanish Dialectology (4)

+Spanish 250A-B Romance Linguistics (4-4)

+DEPARTMENT OF

+Philosophy

+Philosophy addresses itself to questions that arise insistently in every area of human experience and in every discipline within the university.
 Each discipline inevitably poses problems concerning the nature of the standards appropriate to it and the place of its subject matter within the total framework of human knowledge.
 If we are to understand science or art or literature, or such human practices as morality and religion, we are bound to address ourselves to philosophical issues relating to their nature, the uses of reason appropriate to them, and the contributions they make to our understanding and appreciation of ourselves and the world in which we live.

+UNDERGRADUATE PROGRAM

-UNDERGRADUATE PROGRAM Instruction in philosophy relies essentially upon discussion in which students are active participants.
+Instruction in philosophy relies essentially upon discussion in which students are active participants.
 Wherever possible, therefore, classes are severely limited in size in order to permit sustained dialogues between student and instructor.

+PHILOSOPHY 149

 Some of the courses offered are of general interest to all students.
 Others are designed to explore issues that arise in selected and special disciplines.
 Among these are courses in the philosophy of science and of art.
 The staff should be consulted for advice about courses best suited to the specialized needs of particular students.

 The program of course offerings is also designed for those majors in philosophy whose intention may be either to enter some professional school upon graduation (e.g., law) or to engage in graduate work in philosophy.

+REQUIREMENTS FOR THE BACHELOR'S DEGREE

-Requirements for the Bachelor's Degree University Requirements: See page 26.
+University Requirements: See page 22.